 Integrated management of the financial function In 2019, Grupo SURA and its Subsidiaries made it a priority to continue working to achieve excellence in the quality of our financial reporting and internal controls.
-In this way, we deployed initiatives aimed at strengthening our capabilities and improving our processes, as part of the Organization's ongoing willingness to measure itself against the highest global standards.
+In this way, we deployed initiatives aimed at strengthening our capabilities and improving our processes, as part of the Organization's ongoing willingness to measure itself against the highest global part of the Holding Company.